alexsabr/AS_Booksynthetized/networking.md

 It uses the link layer to send packets to the correct closest intermediary which is one step closer to bring the packet to the destination
 This layer offers the following services to a higher layer :
 - routing
-- overflow management alongside Transport layer 4
+- Congestion management alongside Transport layer 4
 -

 ### packet routing versus virtual circuits